idaholab/moose/framework/doc/content/syntax/MultiApps/index.md

 (a data structure holding all the current state including solution vectors, stateful material properties, post-processors, restartable quantties declared in objects and etc. of the sub-apps), which are used by sub-apps to restart/recover the calculations in their initial setups.
-The same backups are also used by multiapps for saving/restoring the current state during Picard iterations.
+The same backups are also used by multiapps for saving/restoring the current state during fixed point iterations.

 A sub-app may choose to use a restart file instead of the main backup file by setting [!param](/Problem/FEProblem/force_restart) to true.